backdrop-contrib/better_exposed_filters/README.txt

 -- INSTALLATION --

-Install as usual, see http://drupal.org/node/70151 for further information.
+Install as usual, see http://drupal.org/node/70151 for further instructions.

 -- CONFIGURATION --